Riley Greene Player Props: Tigers vs. Orioles

 Riley Greene At The Plate

-- In 23 games played this season, he has hit a homer in two of them.
+- In 24 games played this season, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.